hitobito/development/README.md

 docker volume create hitobito_yarn_cache
 ```

-⚡ If your user id is not 1000 (run id -u to check), you need to export this as env variable: **export UID=$UID** before running any of the further commands.
+⚡ If your user id is not 1000 (run id -u to check), you need to export this as env variable: **export RAILS_UID=$UID** before running any of the further commands.
 Maybe you want to add this to your bashrc.

 ## Start Development Containers